foerstner-lab/2022-10-10-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2022_2023/README.md

-# Master Digital Sciences - Linked Open Data and Knoweldge Graphs (Winter semester 2022/2023)
+# Master Digital Sciences - Linked Open Data and Knowledge Graphs (Winter semester 2022/2023)

 A course as part of the [Master Digital Sciences](https://digital-sciences.de) at